I love this devils food cake recipe. It is a “dig-into” kind of cake.

 The three layers are devilishly dark and chocolaty from cocoa, bittersweet chocolate and semisweet chocolate.

-OLD FASHIONED DEVILS FOOD CAKE
+MOIST DEVILS FOOD CAKE

 I love Dorie Greenspan, and this is adapted from her “Baking from My Home to Yours” cookbook.
 Pick up a copy, you won’t be disappointed.